-Mawa Samosa or Khoya Samosa is a delightful Indian dessert with a crispy flaky crust and a sweet indulgent filling made with Khoya or Mawa.
+Mawa Samosa or Sweet Samosa is a delightful Indian dessert with a crispy flaky crust and a sweet indulgent filling made with Khoya or Mawa.
 It is served during festivals and even on auspicious occasions.
-Here is how to make this sweet samosa.
+Here is how to make sweet samosa recipe.

 One of the most commonly used ingredients for preparing Indian sweets is Mawa.
 It is made by thickening milk in a pan.
 In order to make succulent desserts, Mawa comes in handy, be it while preparing Mawa Gujiya or for making various Barfis.

 Along with Mawa, I even added dry fruits like cashews, nuts, almonds, chironji, kesar, cardamom powder and coconut in order to grant a rich flavour to the filling.
 Plus, in order to make crispy exterior, in addition to Mawa, I even added sooji.
 Well, it paid me a sweet reward!

 The dough to make Mawa samosa should be kneaded to a tight consistency.
 It should be tighter than your regular roti dough.

 To re heat these samosas, line them on a baking tray and bake for 10-12 minutes at 180 degrees C.